Seward County Community College/Area Technical School

 Prerequisites: Admission to the Practical Nursing Program and successful completion of Fundamentals of Nursing..

-- DIVISION/DEPT/PROGRAM MISSION STATEMENT: The Nursing Program at Seward County Community College/Area Technical School prepares competent practical and associate degree nurses to assist in meeting the health care needs of clients by delivering quality wholistic care.
+- PROGRAM AND/OR DEPARTMENT MISSION STATEMENT: The Nursing Program at Seward County Community College/Area Technical School prepares competent practical and associate degree nurses to assist in meeting the health care needs of clients by delivering quality wholistic care.

 - TEXTBOOK AND MATERIALS: